 Building a diverse, healthy, and coordinated ecosystem of donor support

-To help build this field, we convene the Impact-Driven Philanthropy Collaborative, a group of key stakeholders who support individual donors including other foundations, donor education providers, donor organizers, nonprofit leaders, researchers and academics who study donor behavior, philanthropy advisors, wealth advisors, and others.
+To help build this field, we invested in starting the Impact-Driven Philanthropy Collaborative, a group of key stakeholders who share an interest in shifting individual donor mindsets and behaviors.
+The Collaborative is now an independent project, hosted at Proteus Fund, and includes other foundations, donor education providers, donor organizers, nonprofit leaders, researchers and academics who study donor behavior, philanthropy advisors, wealth advisors, and others.

 Increasing the visibility and accessibility of the donor support ecosystem

 The resources and know-how to achieve impactful giving exist, but many donors are unaware or unable to access the rich knowledge of the social sector.
 We launched Giving Compass in 2017 to serve as a one-stop shop for donors to learn about issues, connect with learning opportunities in the ecosystem, and find giving opportunities.
-Giving Compass was inspired by Jeff and Tricia Raikes’ own giving journey.
-Early in their philanthropy, Jeff And Tricia met other donors who faced the same challenge as they did: finding resources to guide an impactful giving strategy.
-Giving Compass’ resources focus on equity, effectiveness, transparency, and systems change, providing donors with the tools they need to give in ways more likely to make a difference.
+Now an independent nonprofit organization, Giving Compass’ resources focus on equity, effectiveness, transparency, and systems change, providing donors with the tools they need to give in ways more likely to make a difference.